Which geodesic flows are left-handed ?: Preliminaries

 \subsection{The template~$\Tpqr$ and its extremal orbits}

-We now turn to orbifolds of type $\Hy/G_{p_1, p_2, p_3}$, that we prefer to denote by~$\Spqr$, and we denote by~$\fgeod$ the geodesic flow on~$\U\Spqr$.
+Now we turn to orbifolds of type $\Hy/G_{p_1, p_2, p_3}$, that we prefer to denote by~$\Spqr$, and we denote by~$\fgeod$ the geodesic flow on~$\U\Spqr$.
 We first recall two results of~\cite{PierreTali} that describe the isotopy class of all periodic orbits of~$\fgeod$.

-\begin{lemma}\cite[Prop.\,2.4]{PierreTali} The unit tangent bundle~$\U\Spqr$ is obtained from~$\Sph^3$ by surgeries of index~$p-1, q-1, r-1$ on the three components of a positive Hopf link. \end{lemma}
+\begin{lemma}\cite[Prop.\,2.4]{PierreTali} The unit tangent bundle~$\U\Spqr$ is obtained from~$\Sph^3$ by surgeries of index~$p{-}1, q{-}1, r{-}1$ on the three components of a positive Hopf link. \end{lemma}

-A \emph{template} (see~\cite{BW, GHS}) in a 3-manifold is an embedded branched surface made of finitely many rectangular ribbons that are glued along their horizontal sides in such a way that every gluing point is on the bottom side of at most one ribbon (but may be on the top side of several ribbons).
+A \term{template} (see~\cite{BW, GHS}) in a 3-manifold is an embedded branched surface made of finitely many rectangular ribbons that are glued along their horizontal sides in such a way that every gluing point is on the bottom side of at most one ribbon (but may be on the top side of several ribbons).
 A template is equipped with the vertical bottom-to-top flow on each rectangle.
 This is actually only a semi-flow since orbits in negative time are not uniquely defined when crossing a branching line.
-Given a labeling of the ribbons of the template, the \emph{code} of an orbit is the infinite sequence that describes the consecutive ribbons used by the orbit.
-The \emph{kneading sequences} (see~\cite{dMvS, HS}) are the codes of the left-most and right-most orbits of every ribbon.
+Given a labeling of the ribbons of the template, the \term{code} of an orbit is the infinite sequence that describes the consecutive ribbons used by the orbit.
+The \term{kneading sequences} (see~\cite{dMvS, HS}) are the codes of the leftmost and rightmost orbits of every ribbon.
+(Sometime~\cite{BW, GHS} it is required that the gluing map be Markovian, namely that the top side of every ribbon be glued to the union of the full bottom sides of several ribbons.
+Here we remove this condition, this is in a sense the price to pay for having a template with only two ribbons.)

 Call~$\Tpqr$ the template with two ribbons whose embedding in~$\US$ is depicted on Figure~\ref{F:Tpqr}, whose left and right ribbons are labelled by $a$ and $b$ respectively, and whose kneading sequences are the words $u_L, u_R, v_L, v_R$ given by Table~\ref{Table}.